JakeSteam/blog-personal/_drafts/2024-04-05-android-games-april-2024.md

 ### Review

 Pawnbarian by [j4nw](https://j4nw.com/) is a vaguely chess-inspired puzzle game, with your "Pawn" making his way through boards of enemies, each with various buffs.
-Each turn you'll be dealt 2-3 chess pieces from your deck of cards, controlling what style of movement you can do (e.g. bishop = can move diagonally).
+Every turn you'll be dealt 2-3 chess pieces from your deck of cards, controlling what style of movement you can do (e.g. bishop = can move diagonally).
 These pieces will also have bonuses like granting an extra move, dealing surrounding damage, or protecting you from damage.

 The complexity will quickly stack up, with enemies having various patterns you can _damage them_ from, and patterns they can _damage you_ from.
 This might mean you make a clever move towards trapping an enemy that needs 2 consecutive hits to kill, but unexpectedly have to veer away when an enemy you weren't focusing on is about to deal you fatal damage.